u2i/rspec-hive/README.md

 To run tests on docker you will need a configurtion file that will let you put up a docker container and maintain your connection to this container from tests.
 You can do this manually and provide just a path to file, but we have also prepared special rake tasks to help you out.
 Try running:

-    $ rake hive_tests:config:generate_default
+    $ rake spec:hive:config:generate_default

-It will create `hive_tests_config.yml` in your current directory.
+It will create `rspec-hive.yml` in your current directory.
 You can of course pass some parameters to this rake task doing something like:

-    $ rake hive_tests:config:generate_default HOST=127.0.0.1 PORT=5032
+    $ rake spec:hive:config:generate_default HOST=127.0.0.1 PORT=5032

 You can specify following arguments:
 * HOST - ip of docker container